 Without healthy boundaries, protection is gone.
 Fear and confusion may increase, creating misunderstanding and a skewed sense of truth.
 This limits expressions of love and promotes isolation, pain, and internal chaos.
 Decisions become judgmental and oppressive.
 When fear is given control of one’s mind, love and respect become conditional, selfish, and without power.
 Your power will seem to dissolve, and force will evolve in its place.
 There is a lack of self control.
-The most heinous behaviors of mankind were based on fear's ability create illusions about others.
+The most heinous behaviors of mankind were based on fear's ability to create illusions about others.

 What is the benefit of being in the midst of uncomfortable situations that require boundaries?

-- The more love is required to sustain you, the more you learn love is able to sustain you!
+- The more your love is required to sustain you, the more you learn love is able to sustain you!

 - Love grows stronger, as it is required to dissipate the discomfort within.